tektutor/openshift-march-2026/Day1/README.md

   - Control Groups ( CGroups )
     - this helps applying resource quota restrictions on individual container level
     - for example
-      - using CGroups, we can restrict how many CPUs one container can use at the max at point of time
+      - using CGroups, we can restrict how many CPUs one container can use at the max at any point of time
       - using CGroups, we can restrict how much RAM a container can use at the max
-      - using CGroups, we can restrict how mauch disk space a container can be utilizat at the max
+      - using CGroups, we can restrict how much disk space a container can be utilize at the max
-      - all these helps, one container use up all the storage, cpu or RAM etc, leaving no resources for other containers
+      - this helps avoid, one container consuming all the storage, cpu or RAM etc, leaving no resources for other containers
   - Namespace
     - this helps isolating one container from the other
 - the reason why, people tend to compare an Operating System or Virtual Machine with container technology is for the following reasons
   - each container has its own dedicated Network Stack ( Software defined Network Stack - Virtual )
   - each container has its own dedicated NIC ( Network Card )
-  - each container acquires one or more IP Address ( mostly Private IPs ), depending on how many Network Cards it has
+  - each container acquires one or more IP Addresses ( mostly Private IPs ), depending on how many Network Cards it has
   - every container uses about 7~8 namespaces
 - We need to understand two different software related to Container Technology
   1. Container Runtime
   2. Container Engine
 </pre>

 ## Info - Container Runtime
 <pre>